Where should I store my earthquake supplies?

 What kind of food is it?
 Is it good?

+Our Comprehensive kits come with freeze-dried food for hot meals.
 The most accurate label we’ve come up with to describe the food is “comfort camping food.”
+It's pretty yummy!
 Having a warm hearty meal during stressful times can make life feel a little better.
-Your kit has a simple-to-use stove and pot to heat the water for your meals.
-Just add the food to boiling water, wait about 15 minutes and it’s done.
+Comprehensive kits have a simple-to-use stove and pot to heat water for your meals.
+Just add the food to boiling water, wait about 15 minutes and it’s ready.

 How often do I need to change the water?

-First, you can fill your water containers with regular tap water.
-The 5-gallon containers should be rotated annually.
-Tip: rotate them in the summer and water your garden with it.
-If your kit comes with a 55-gallon water drum, the water lasts 5 years if you use the provided water preserver.
+Assuming you are on a municipal water system, just fill your water containers with regular tap water.
+5-gallon water containers should be rotated annually.
+Tip: rotate in the summer and water your garden with it.
+For kits with a 55-gallon water drum, the water lasts 5 years with the included water preserver.

 Does my kit expire?